-One of the main benefits of using a vacuum sealer for sous vide cooking is that it ensures that all air is removed from the bag with food which means there will be better heat transfer from the water bath to the food.
+One of the main benefits of using a vacuum sealer for sous vide cooking is that it ensures that all air is removed from the bag with food, which means better heat transfer from the water bath to the food.

 With the water displacement method or manual removal of air, this process is not effective since pockets of air can remain.
-These pockets of air will cause the vacuum sealer bag to float on the water bath during sous vide cooking and this will result in uneven cooking.
+These pockets of air will cause the vacuum sealer bag to float on the water bath during sous vide cooking, resulting in uneven cooking.

 Seals Ziplock Bags Properly

 If you do not seal your bags properly, there is a chance that water can enter them during sous vide cooking and ruin your food completely.
-A vacuum sealer ensures that this doesn’t happen by sealing your bags properly after removing air and this prevents water from entering during sous vide cooking.
+A vacuum sealer ensures that this doesn’t happen by sealing your bags properly after removing air, preventing water from entering during sous vide cooking.

 Step 1: Get Your Ingredients and Equipment Ready

-Before you get started, make sure to have all of your ingredients and equipment ready.
-You’ll need a vacuum sealer, a vacuum sealer bag, a sous vide machine or an immersion circulator, beef, and some seasonings such as salt and pepper.
+Before you get started, ensure all your ingredients and equipment are ready.
+You’ll need a vacuum sealer, bag, a sous vide machine or an immersion circulator, beef, and some seasonings such as salt and pepper.